WRKSHPZ/edge-devices/azure-devops-build.md

 - An ESP-32-cam module
 - An ESP-32-cam programmer shield
 - A breadboard
-- A powersupply
+- A breadboard powersupply
 - 1 USB mini to USB A cable
 - 1 USB micro to USB A cable
 - 10 jumper wires
+- 1 push button
 - 1 RGB led
-- 1 Ohm resistor
+- 1 TODO Ohm resistor

 ## 4. Programming the ESP-32 board
 Before you are able to program the board, you need to follow the instructions in the [prerequisites](/prerequisites.md) document.